Cable Knit Hat Pattern

 - Knit 2 Together (k2tog)

 - Right Twist (rt): k2tog, leaving stitches on the left needle.
 Insert the right needle into the first stitch on the left-hand needle and knit it.
-Slip both stitches off of the left-hand needle to the right needle.
+Slip both stitches off of the left-hand needle.

 - 3/3 Right Cable (3/3RC): Put the next 3 stitches onto your cable needle and hold it at the back of your work.
 Knit the next 3 stitches from your left knitting needle, and then knit the 3 stitches from the cable hook.